zzzprojects/EntityFramework-Plus/README.md

 **Support:**
  - Identity
- - All kind of entity/inheritance (TPC, TPH, TPT)
+ - All kind of entity/inheritance (Complex Type, TPC, TPH, TPT)
  - All kind of relations (Many to Many, One to Many, One to One, etc.)
  - Audit AutoSaving